Azure Databricks for Scala developers

 Databricks provides a set of SDKs which support automation and integration with external tooling.
 You can use the Databricks SDKs to manage resources like clusters and libraries, code and other workspace objects, workloads and jobs, and more.
 See the Databricks SDKs.

-For more information on IDEs, developer tools, and SDKs, see Developer tools and guidance.
+For more information on IDEs, developer tools, and SDKs, see Developer tools.

 Additional resources